Satish-Kalepu/Php-LowCode-Engine-V1/readme.md

 docker run -d -p 8888:80 --name=apimaker_app apimaker

-#Using docker compose llaunch the containers
+#Using the below command the containers will be launched in interactive mode so stop them use ctrl+c

 docker compose up

+#If you want to run the compose in deamon mode use the below command

+docker compose up -d

+#To remove the container use below command

+docker compose down